 - Repairing holes and other hazards on sidewalks and in parking lots.

+Our personal injury attorneys know that time is critical.
+In New York, you do not have much time to file a claim.
 A statute of limitations is a law that limits how much time you have to file a lawsuit in Hempstead.
 As set forth in New York Civil Practice Laws & Rules section 214, a victim in a personal injury case, such as a slip and fall on someone else’s property, has three years to file a lawsuit.